One of the things I need to do is write more and write better.

 - Break your daily goal into smaller goals.

 I believe I need to make that list of to 10 reasons and post it on my bulletin board.
-Then I need to make writing a priority – as it now is not at the top of what I do.
+I need to make writing a priority.

 Onward and Upward,